 The Town is a partner in both the Southern Cayuga Lake Intermunicipal Water Commission, commonly called Bolton Point, and the Ithaca Area Wastewater Treatment Plant.

 Billing is quarterly and collected by each municipality.
-Bills are sent out on the first day of January, April, July and September.
-If you do not receive a bill, you can look it up here LINK to the WEBPAGE SECTION WHERE YOU PAY BILLS.
-You can also choose to have your bill emailed and pay without service charges (?) by signing up for #### GET FROM PAM at Bolton Point….
-Bills are due on the 30th of the month without penalty.
+Bills are sent out on the first day of January, April, July and September and are due on the 30th of the month without penalty.

 Payments – Town Hall – In person by cash or check; Drop box at the Buffalo St. entrance or by USPS (postmark counts as payment date)

-Virtual Payments – You can pay online HERE but there are fees from the 3rd party vendor; or you can set up a recurring Bill Pay payment from your banking institute by estimating your bill each quarter (any overage will be credited to your account.)
+Virtual Payments – You can now sign up for ACH Withdrawals HERE; or you can pay online HERE – you will need to know your account number and there are fees from the 3rd party vendor; or you can set up a recurring Bill Pay payment from your banking institute by estimating your bill each quarter (any overage will be credited to your account.)

 For more information or to set up or disconnect water services, here is the link. https://www.boltonpoint.org/